Colorectal Tumors in Adolescents and Young Adults

 • Mammography - Recommended at ages 25, 30, 35, and 38 years; biennially until age 50 years; annually thereafter

 Most cases of CRC are not inherited as cancer-predisposition syndromes.
 However, hereditary colorectal cancer is not uncommon; 4-5% of cases are due to Lynch syndrome, and perhaps another 6% are caused by other various hereditary cancer syndromes.
-[34]
+[42] Awareness of hereditary colorectal cancer is important to family members, who can direct treatment and cancer surveillance and prevention options.

 Familial Adenomatous Polyposis

-The APC tumor-suppressor gene encodes a large multifunctional protein product that is involved in a broad spectrum of cellular processes, such as cell cycle regulation, apoptosis, cell adhesion and migration, microtubule assembly, cell fate determination, and chromosomal stability.
+The APC gene encodes a large multifunctional protein product that is involved in a broad spectrum of cellular processes, such as cell cycle regulation, apoptosis, cell adhesion and migration, microtubule assembly, cell fate determination, and chromosomal stability.
 The main function of APC is to downregulate β-catenin, which inhibits the Wnt signaling pathway.
 The gene's loss of function leads to increased cellular proliferation.

 FAP has classic and attenuated forms.
 In classic FAP, hundreds to thousands of adenomatous polyps tend to concentrate in the distal colon and rectum.
 Attenuated FAP is characterized by fewer (10-100) polyps, which tend to be located in the proximal large intestine.
 Age of onset is later than that of classic FAP, with malignant transformation also occurring 10 to 20 years later.